Jaaaxe/microbit-flappy/README.md

 any game or application using two microbits, where you can have one of them dedicated\
 to showing the real-time score.

-## What do you need?
+## Before we begin, lets get our gear ready
-* Two microbits
+* Two microbits (One of the game, the other for the scoreboard)
-* Two crocodile cables
+* Two crocodile cables (Because two crocs are better than one)
-* Micro USB cable to transfer the game
+* Type Micro USB cable to transfer the game hex

 ## The Setup
 You can either connect the batteries to the microbits or plug them into two USB ports.\